Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Acknowledgments

 \section{Acknowledgments}

 We thank Mickaël Chekroun, Sergey Danilov, Georg Gottwald, Stephan Juricke, Edgar Knobloch, Anton Kutsenko, Nick Trefethen, Jacques Vanneste, and Nedjeljka Žagar for stimulating discussions and remarks on various aspects of this work.
+We further thank the anonymous referees for insightful comments and the suggestion of further highly relevant references.
 Our numerical experiments use the implementation of the AAA algorithm by Clemens Hofreither \cite{Hofreither:2021:AlgorithmBR, Hofreither:2022:BarycentricRA} which we gratefully acknowledge.
 This paper is a contribution to project L2 of the Collaborative Research Center TRR 181 ``Energy Transfers in Atmosphere and Ocean'' funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 274762653.